Politics and International Relations BA Honours

 In the second year you will deepen your understanding of theoretical approaches, and your critical awareness of conflicting narratives of the state and of governance, particularly since the Cold War, in relation to society and to the international community.

-Students on this course have the opportunity to either spend one optional year abroad or one year gaining professional experience.
+Students on this course have the opportunity to spend one optional year abroad.

 If you go abroad, you may complete a work or volunteering placement, both of which provide valuable opportunities to boost your employability and ground your studies in an experiential setting.
 You may also undertake a study placement at one of our university partners.
 You can also undertake a combination of both study and work.